-The last sub-category of third person POV we are going to discuss is third person omniscient.
+The last sub-category of third person point of view we are going to discuss is third person omniscient point of view (POV).

 Here’s the recap: the narrator is not a character in the story, the narrator knows what everyone is thinking and doing at any given time and can jump between characters, and the pronouns “he”, “she”, “they”, and “it” are used to tell the story.

 The Pros of Third Person Omniscient POV:

 - It allows for a greater scope of story to be shown.